kauefraga/EDC/scripts/idle-slayer/README.md

 ## 📜 Coming soon

-- Give it some colors
-- Log important information, such as actual coins, coins per second, kill points, etc.
 - If some key is pressed, open the ascension menu and then ascend (you can also check the vassals menu)

 ---